 1 CEQ Memorandum, Reporting on NEPA Status for Activities and Projects Receiving American Recovery and Reinvestment Act funding, dated November 20, 2009 (This updates the guidance documents issued April 3, 2009, June 16, 2009, and August 17, 2009.
-Available at ceq.hss.doe.gov/nepa/regs/guidance.html (last viewed on August 2, 2010).
+Available at ceq.hss.doe.gov/nepa/regs/guidance.html.

 CEQ is continuing to monitor progress on the NEPA actions that have not been completed and is working with several departments and agencies to provide additional information and oversight of projects when NEPA reviews have not been completed within more than one quarterly reporting cycle.
-As of June 30, 2010, more than 1,600 NEPA reviews are pending, reflecting a decrease of more than 1,150 since the previous reporting period.
-Of those pending, fewer than 1,150 are pending for more than one reporting period, a decrease of approximately 900 since the previous report.
+As of September 30, 2010, 800 NEPA reviews are pending, reflecting a decrease of more than 800 since the previous reporting period.